danvangeest/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 # Potential Mitigations

-Potential mitigations are described in the following sub-sections for working group discussion.
+Potential mitigations are described in the following sub-sections as input to the working group discussion.
-If this draft is adopted we'll describe one in full detail.
+If this draft is adopted and the working group has taken a decision which measure(s) should be realized, we'll describe the chosen measures in detail.

 The mitigations in this section make use of a context string which is passed to the signature algorithm's sign and verify functions.